Who has to Pay the Legal Costs?

 The merit of the applicant’s case is relevant.
 For instance, a party will often be liable for costs where their claim was frivolous or vexatious.

 The value of the legal costs and whether they are reasonable and proportionate in the circumstances of the case is a relevant consideration.
-A party who has incurred extensive and unreasonable legal cost will likely be responsible for at least part of the costs incurred.
+A party who has incurred extensive and unreasonable legal costs will likely be responsible for at least part of the costs incurred.

 Whether or not either party has refused a settlement offer, particularly where the offer was better than the final outcome, is relevant.
 Here, a party who unreasonably refuses a settlement offer or demonstrates an unwillingness to compromise may be responsible for paying the legal costs.